fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-02-04】[agno\-agi / agno](https://github.com/agno-agi/agno) - Agno is a lightweight framework for building multi\-modal Agents
+* 【2025-02-04】[Blaizzy / mlx\-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX\-VLM is a package for inference and fine\-tuning of Vision Language Models (VLMs) on your Mac using MLX
 * 【2025-02-03】[HITsz-TMG / FilmAgent](https://github.com/HITsz-TMG/FilmAgent) - Resources of our paper "FilmAgent: A Multi-Agent Framework for End-to-End Film Automation in Virtual 3D Spaces".
 New versions in the making!
 * 【2025-02-03】[lllyasviel / Paints\-UNDO](https://github.com/lllyasviel/Paints-UNDO) - Understand Human Behavior to Align True Needs
 * 【2025-02-02】[oumi-ai / oumi](https://github.com/oumi-ai/oumi) - Everything you need to build state-of-the-art foundation models, end-to-end.